 The attention to detail is what's stunning about this bike, as shown by the head tube area, above, which features the top and down tubes welded to a steel super-lug that encloses a carbon fibre tube.

-How has Merida made the Scultura so light?
+How did Merida make the Scultura so light?
 It uses 400 prepreg pieces and alternative fibre materials to make each finished frame, putting the strength (and weight) only where it’s needed for performance.
 The wall thicknesses are as low as 0.4mm.
-Merida reckons the layup process is so complicated that it takes somewhere from 11 to 15 hours to produce each frame.
+Merida said the layup process was so complicated that it takes somewhere from 11 to 15 hours to produce each frame.

-The Scultura 9000 is built up with a SRAM Red 22 groupset while the handlebar, stem, saddle and seatpost all come from German lightweight specialist AX Lightness.
+The Scultura Superlite Ltd is built up with a SRAM Red 22 groupset while the handlebar, stem, saddle and seatpost all come from German lightweight specialist AX Lightness.

 To achieve that low weight, Canyon says that it has lightened the stock Ultimate frame by using ultra high modulus carbon-fibre in the construction, and integrated a carbon fibre front mech hanger to save a few more grams.
 That work has produced a 665g frame and a 290g fork.